noltails6/popinstaller/README.md

+I may update it at some point and completely change it to PopManager

 # popinstaller
 a thing that helps install custom mvm missions into tf2
 # HOW TO GET BECAUSE NOT EVery one knows how to download releases off of github